Ad Automation is a trending topic, especially in the world of eCommerce.

 We call it the lowest-hanging fruit of the advertising world.

-When a user visits your site, their data is recorded and you can actually target them with an ad on Facebook, Pinterest, Instagram, or on large publisher sites using the Google Display Network.
+When a user visits your site, their data is recorded and you can actually target them with an ad on Facebook by uploading your list and creating Facebook custom audiences.
+You can also use ads on Pinterest, Instagram, or on large publisher sites using the Google Display Network.

 Here’s an example of a Pinterest ad: